 Feeling stressed is an understandable response to the current coronavirus pandemic.
 You might be worried about catching the virus, about how your loved ones will cope, about the disruption to your studies and routines, and about whether you’ll still have a job and enough money.
 These stressors, along with the constant media hysteria and dealing with disappointment (travel bans, events being cancelled, etc.), add up to a pretty crappy time.

 As hard as things are, it can be comforting to know that you’re not alone and that others share your feelings.
-A LOT of people are feeling stressed and anxious right now, particularly because of the uncertainty surrounding the situation.
 When you check in with your mates, take note of how they’re feeling – it’s likely that they’re in the same boat as you.